online learning with Doc note master|| Himanshu paneru

 Vaccinia virus

-Vaccinia virus is a member of the Poxviridae family and belongs to the Orthopoxvirus genus
+Vaccinia virus is a member of the Poxviridae family and belongs to the Orthopoxvirus genus.

 VIROLOGY